MaryamRazavian/SLRReplicationPackage_Intuittion_Rationality/README.md

 # Replication Package - When Rationality Meets Intuition: A Research Agenda for Software Design Decision Making

-This repository package contains the replication package of the paper titled ”When Rationality Meets Intuition:
+This repository contains the replication package of the paper titled ”When Rationality Meets Intuition:
 A Research Agenda for Software Design Decision Making”.